juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ```

 :::note
-As for retain policy, generic ephemeral volume works the same as dynamic provisioning, so if you changed [the default PV reclaim policy](../guide/resource-optimization.md#reclaim-policy) to `Retain`, the ephemeral volume introduced in this section will no longer be ephemeral, you'll have to manage PV lifecycle yourself.
+As for reclaim policy, generic ephemeral volume works the same as dynamic provisioning, so if you changed [the default PV reclaim policy](./resource-optimization.md#reclaim-policy) to `Retain`, the ephemeral volume introduced in this section will no longer be ephemeral, you'll have to manage PV lifecycle yourself.
 :::

-## Static Provisioning {#static-provisioning}
+## Static provisioning {#static-provisioning}

 Read [Usage](../introduction.md#usage) to learn about static provisioning.

 Static provisioning means you are in charge of creating and managing PV/PVC, similar to [Configure a Pod to Use a PersistentVolume for Storage](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).

-Although dynamic provisioning saves you from manually creating PVs, static provisioning is still helpful when you already have loads of data stored in JuiceFS, and wants to directly expose to Kubernetes pods.
+Although dynamic provisioning saves you from manually creating PVs, static provisioning is still helpful when you already have lots of data stored in JuiceFS, and wants to directly expose to Kubernetes pods.

 ### Deploy

 Create PersistentVolume (PV), PersistentVolumeClaim (PVC) and example pod:

 :::note
-PV volumeHandle needs to be unique within the cluster, simply using the PV name is recommended
+The PV `volumeHandle` needs to be unique within the cluster, simply using the PV name is recommended.
 :::

 ```yaml